Working With More Complex Git

 One thing that is annoying is pull requests.
 I am the only person who makes commits on this repository.
 Having to ask myself for permission to make sure a branch is up to date can get somewhat annoying.
 Luckily, the only times I really have to make a pull request is when I'm updating the site, as pull requests only add/remove changes, not change a branch to the exact point in time of the other branch.

-Setting up Git is quite easy, and takes like 15 minutes to adapt to, especially if you use Visual Studio Code.
+%% TODO add link once i make the tutorial, if i ever make it %% Setting up Git is quite easy, and takes like 15 minutes to adapt to, especially if you use Visual Studio Code.
 I want to make a tutorial for how to setup updating your site with Git sometime in the future. afellowu already has a good tutorial for installing with 11ty, which I followed, however I don't use 11ty, and I have already seen sites make the same mistake as me, so I want to make my tutorial for how to setup Git without 11ty.
 Accidentally replacing your index page with a plaintext file saying you don't know what you're doing is only funny when it doesn't happen to you.

 (the Internet Archive didn't have an archive of the day it happened, but i think you can imagine what the page looked like from the raw code:)